 This year’s Goalkeeper’s Report from the Bill & Melinda Gates Foundation suggests we may have lost 25 years worth of developmental progress in only 25 weeks due to COVID-19.

-As the global community continues to adjust to the daily challenges presented by the COVID-19 pandemic, we at The Hunger Project remain committed to slowing its spread and mitigating its impact.
+As the global community continues to adjust to the daily challenges presented by the COVID-19 pandemic, we at The Hunger Project remain committed to mitigating its impact.
 The core tenets of our work are as relevant as ever.
-We...
+We continue to support...

 SOFI 2020: Transforming Food Systems for Affordable Healthy Diets.
 The 2020 State of Food Security and Nutrition in the World report released in July 2020 explores the ongoing rise in global hunger.
 Since the world committed to ending food insecurity and malnutrition...

 The Trump Administration has sent a letter to the United Nations withdrawing the United States from the World Health Organization (WHO).
 The Hunger Project, in its commitment to the global goal of ending world hunger by 2030, strongly urges the Administration to...

 May 28, 2020 is the 10th Annual World Hunger Day and The Hunger Project is bringing awareness to the more than 820 million people living in chronic hunger during an unprecedented global crisis.

 The lines between chronic hunger and acute hunger, known as famine, are blurry.
 Especially now, as the economic effects of the COVID-19 pandemic are rapidly changing conditions in communities around the world.

 The COVID-19 pandemic is impacting life in every part of our world and we are seeing, first hand, how critical is to leverage ingenuity and strength at the local level.
 Learn how Hunger Project communities are responding.

 As a civil society leader, The Hunger Project has put strict measures in place to protect the health and safety of our program partners and staff around the world.